jina-ai/client-go/README.md

 #### Jina/Docarray Version Compatibility

 Current jina version is mentioned in the [requirements.txt](requirements.txt) file.
-Every time, there's a PR that bumps the jina version, [Version Update](.github/workflows/ci.yml) workflow
+Every time, there's a PR that bumps the jina version (managed using [Dependabot](.github/dependabot.yml)) , [Version Update](.github/workflows/ci.yml) workflow,
 - Downloads the right protos for jina & docarray.
 - Generates the Golang code from the protos.
 - Runs integration tests.